JustinCheung168/domain-adaptation-ct/README.md

 ./scripts/start_jupyter_lab.sh
 ```

+#### Hardware Recommendations

+You likely need at least 32GB of RAM to work with this project, due to the size of the preprocessed training data file.

+This project expects to have NVIDIA GPU access.

 #### Troubleshooting

 In one Windows system, we observed a failure in the `docker/run.sh` script that is potentially resolved by replacing the final docker run command with the following: